Contribution guidelines

 • keep the fedora-38 branch as an inactive record of the f38 cycle

-After a while, Fedora 39 is branched and we start the fedora-39 branch off the master branch.
+After a while, Fedora 39 is branched and we start the fedora-39 branch off the main branch.

 This will result in the following branches for the f39 cycle: